 Biotin is a little vitamin that can make a big impact on our hair and skin- but unfortunately, only a few people seem to know about its benefits for your body.
 Read more about where you can find it, and why it’s important.

 Biotin is also known as vitamin B7 and vitamin H. When we have enough of it, our skin and hair look healthy and shiny.
 But a deficiency of this water-soluble vitamin can impair other bodily functions.

 Different foods contain biotin, but often only in small amounts.
-Good sources are yeast, eggs (not raw!), sardines, nuts, liver, lentils, oat flakes, cauliflower, mushrooms, and soybeans.
+Good sources are yeast, sardines, nuts, liver, lentils, oat flakes, cauliflower, mushrooms, and soybeans.
 There is also a lot of biotin in eggs, but not in raw ones!

 Our intestinal flora (aka our gut) also produces a certain amount.
 However, this hardly helps in meeting demand and we can ignore it.